ecormier123/Tag_Youre_Git/README.md

 This way, you can ensure that external colleagues have the necessary permissions to fully participate in the project.

-## Requesting to Join the Project

-If you're not part of the organization and haven't been invited, but you're interested in joining the project, here's what you can do:

-1. Fork the Repository: Since the repository is public, you can create a fork of it in your own GitHub account.
-This gives you a copy of the repository that you can clone and work on.
-2. Make Some Changes: Clone the repository to your local machine, create a new branch, and make some changes.
-This could be fixing a bug, adding a new feature, improving the documentation, or any other contribution you think would be valuable.
-3. Open a Pull Request: Push your changes to your fork and open a pull request in the original repository.
-In the pull request description, explain your changes and express your interest in joining the project.
-4. Wait for Review: The repository maintainers will review your pull request.
-If your changes are approved, they'll be merged into the project.
-5. Request to Join: After making a contribution, you can request to join the organization.
-Contact a member of the organization, such as the repository owner, and express your interest in joining.
-They can then send you an invitation to join the organization.

-Remember, open source projects thrive on collaboration and contributions from a diverse range of people.
-Don't be shy about expressing your interest and making a contribution!

 ## Handling Merge Conflicts

 Merge conflicts occur when Git is unable to automatically resolve differences in code between two commits.
 While they can seem daunting, don't worry - they're a common part of the collaborative coding process.
 Here's a guide to understanding and resolving some of the most common merge conflicts.